 Ingredients in Rice Krispie Chocolate Chip Cookies

-Butter – You will need 1 cup (2 sticks) of butter.
-Make sure the butter is softened to room temperature before adding to the recipe.
+Butter: You will need 1 cup (2 sticks) of butter, softened to room temperature.

 Sugar: Use 1 cup of brown sugar and 1 cup of granulated sugar to make the cookies sweet and chewy.
 For best results, make sure the brown sugar is fresh and soft.